maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 ### Transaction Management

+* Support for reactive transaction management on Reactive Streams Publishers
+  * `ReactiveTransactionManager` SPI as alternative to `PlatformTransactionManager`.
+  * Programmatic `TransactionalOperator` as well as `@Transactional` integration.
 * Support for transaction control via Vavr `Try` return type on `@Transactional` methods.

 ### General Web Revision